johyeongseob/object-detection-python-cpp/README.md

 ## Citation

-This project uses Ultralytics YOLO11:
+This project uses Ultralytics YOLO11 and the Microsoft COCO dataset:

 ```bibtex
 @software{yolo11_ultralytics,